Passport Service - FAQs

 We answer some of the most commonly asked questions about passports below.
 Please select a topic that matches your query:

-You can also see our list of top questions for our Online Passport Renewal Service.
+You can also see our list of top questions about Passport Online.

 Have a question about photo requirements?
 See our top questions for photos.

 Q. What is the best way to apply for a passport?

 A. Passport Online is a fast, secure and convenient way to apply for your passport.

 Always check that you and your family's passports are in date before you book a holiday.
 Apply at least 12 weeks before travelling.

 Q. What documents do I need to submit with my application?